-On arrival at the landfill site, all drivers of Refuse Collection Vehicles (RCVs) and vehicles carrying waste should report to the landfill site office and sign in.
-The landfill operator will direct them to the appropriate area of the landfill to discharge their load, and also provide any additional instructions that may be necessary.
+On arrival at the landfill site, all drivers of Refuse Collection Vehicles (RCVs) and vehicles carrying waste should report to the Landfill Manager.
+The Landfill Manager will direct them to the appropriate area of the landfill to discharge their load, and also provide any additional instructions that may be necessary.

-The discharging of waste within the WRB or incinerator compound will be supervised by the landfill operator.
+The discharging of waste within the WRB or incinerator compound will be supervised by the Landfill Manager.